Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 ## PaneEffect website description

-The PanEffect web interface has five components: Gene Summary, Variant Effects in reference genome, Variant Effects across the Pangenome, Search, and Help.
+The PanEffect web interface has five components: Gene Summary, Variant Effects in reference genome, Variant Effects across the Pan-genome, Search, and Help.
 Each component is fully client-side using JavaScript to manage the front-end visualization.
-Figure 1 provides an overview of the reference genome view and Figure 2 shows pangenome view.
+Figure 1 provides an overview of the reference genome view and Figure 2 shows pan-genome view.
 PanEffect is organized into one HTML file, five Javascript files, and a CSS file.
 The index HTML file contains the framework for the displays.
-The Javascript files manage the data loading (main.js), reference genome visualization (genome.js), pangenome visualization (pan.js), webpage layout (dom.js), and support functions (support.js).
+The Javascript files manage the data loading (main.js), reference genome visualization (genome.js), pan-genome visualization (pan.js), webpage layout (dom.js), and support functions (support.js).
 The CSS file store the styles and formatting of the tool.
 A description of each of the five major components, provided as tabs in PanEffect, is provided below.

 ### Gene Summary
 This section provides a detailed look at annotations and valuable information regarding gene models and proteins.
 The gene summary is customizable for each instance of PanEffect.
 The MaizeGDB instance includes gene and gene model annotations from MaizeGDB, protein annotations from UniProt, links to 3D structure tools, and trait data from three collections of genome-wide association studies.